OpenBankProject/Hello-OBP-OAuth1.0a-IOS/README.md

 ========================

 This is a basic app to demonstrate the integration of the OpenBankProject with OAuth1.0-Authentication into an IOS application.
 The app will run through OAuth authentication, and then make an OAuth signed API request that retrieves the list of [private accounts](https://github.com/OpenBankProject/OBP-API/wiki/REST-API-V1.2#accounts-private) on the sandbox API.
+You then allow user to access to their bank data, so you can create Banking, Accounting, ERM, and other financial applications.

 ## SETUP